tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 In this scenario, an IoT device is connected to a remote device management entity, which could be a cloud service provider or a network operator.
 We assume that, initially, the remote device management entity does not trust the device.

-The device management entity's responsibility is to guarantee that the device is running the intended firmware version, has not been tampered with, and is not being emulated or cloned.
+The device management entity's responsibility is to guarantee that the device is running the intended software version, has not been tampered with, and is not being emulated or cloned.

 The protocol flow is shown in {{figure-iot-example}} where the client is the attester while the server is the relying party.